Cádiz Andalusia Spain

 Cathedral of Cadiz (Catedral de Cádiz)

-Cathedral of Cadiz (Catedral de Cádiz): This iconic cathedral stands as a masterpiece of Baroque and Neoclassical architecture.
-Its golden dome is a city landmark, and its interior boasts intricate details and stunning views from the tower.
+Its golden dome is a city landmark, and its interior boasts intricate details and stunning views from the tower are wonderful to explore.

 Roman Theater (Teatro Romano)

-Here’s a virtual walk through of the old town of Cadiz
+Check out this video on a virtual walk through of the old town of Cadiz and what the attractions and local vibe is like

 Visit the Castle of San Sebastian